-DNA IDs woman killed in 1987 Turnpike crash
+DNA IDs Woman Killed in 1987 Turnpike Crash

-HARRISBURG –The Pennsylvania State Police (PSP) Troop T announced Tuesday it closed a 35-year-old case by identifying the victim of a fatal crash on the Pennsylvania Turnpike.
+Harrisburg - The Pennsylvania State Police (PSP) Troop T announced recently that it closed a 35-year-old case by identifying the victim of a fatal crash on the Pennsylvania Turnpike.

 While police immediately identified the truck driver as a California man, his passenger remained unknown despite multiple attempts to identify her.
 In August 2022, the Pennsylvania Turnpike Commission agreed to pay for forensic genetic genealogy DNA testing.